reinhardtzundorf/demo-web-app/WORK_BREAKDOWN.md

 3. Edit the App.vue file and add components:
       a.
 ProductList.vue
       b.
 ProductAdd.vue
+      c.
+ProductControls.vue
+      d.
+LayoutDefault.vue
+5. Add folders: product, layout, services, plugins
+6. Add axios.js plugin with the baseURL configured in the axios defaults.
+7. Add the product.service.js file to the service folder and implement list() and create() class methods.
-4. Add ProductControls.vue to serve as a sidebar nav menu. (instead of setting up VueRouter, due to the scope of the project.)
+8. Add ProductControls.vue to serve as a sidebar nav menu. (instead of setting up VueRouter, due to the scope of the project.)
-5. The following axios services must be setup in products.service.js in services directory:
-      a. getProducts()
-         /products
-         GET
-      b. createProduct()
-         /products/create
-         POST
-         values from the form
-6. JSON body containing all fields and attributes for a Product entity as per the backend APIs rules() configured in the Product.php model.
+9. JSON body containing all fields and attributes for a Product entity as per the backend APIs rules() configured in the Product.php model.
-7. Add client side validation for the createProduct() request.
+10. Add client side validation for the createProduct() request.
 Validate the form's data before the data is sent to the service layer.
+11. Create the ProductAdd.vue component's form which will have two sections, one with an input field for the sku and the other must be a custom input component which bubbles an event containing a JSON structure with key and value - this is the ProductAttributeInput.vue component.
+12. Add custom method to the ProductAdd.vue component to merge the new JSON object into the form.attributes object.
+13. Before sending the data to the /product/create endpoint, a function must be used to iterate and merge the array into a JSON object.
+    (it is a JSON array in the scope of the ProductAdd.vue component).
+14. Test and commit.